Common Gold Investment Mistakes: What Every UK Investor Must Avoid

 Key Takeaways

-Remember These Three Rules:
+Remember These Three Rules

-- Buy the right type: UK legal tender coins for tax-free gains
+UK legal tender coins for tax-free gains

-- Buy from the right place: Established dealers only, never "bargains"
+Established dealers only, never "bargains"

-- Buy for the right reasons: Long-term wealth preservation, not quick profits
+Long-term wealth preservation, not quick profits

-Gold investment done right is boring—and that's exactly how it should be.
+Gold investment done right is boring, and that's exactly how it should be.
 Excitement in gold investing usually means you're doing something wrong.